SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/configurable-screens/working-with-fields.md

 title: Working with fields
 description: How to add, move, and delete fields in a layout using the Screen Designer in Settings and maintenance.
 author: Bergfrid Dias
-so.date: 01.03.2024
+date: 01.03.2024
-keywords: ui, screen, customization so.topic: howto so.version: 10
+keywords: ui, screen, customization
+topic: howto
+version: 10
-so.audience: settings
+audience: settings
-so.audience.tooltip: Settings and maintenance
+audience_tooltip: Settings and maintenance
 ---

 # Working with fields